3:10 to Yuma (2007 film): Critical response

-On film review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on 222 reviews, with an average rating of 7.53/10.
-The site's critics consensus reads: "The remake of this classic Western improves on the original, thanks to fiery performances from Russell Crowe and Christian Bale as well as sharp direction from James Mangold."
-On Metacritic, the film has a weighted average score of 76 out of 100, based on 37 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Andrew Sarris of The New York Observer said "There is more greed-driven corruption in the remake than there was in the original" and that the film is less a remake "than a resurrection of both the film and its now unfashionable genre."
 Sarris said Fonda and Foster "are especially memorable" and said "the performances of Mr. Crowe and Mr. Bale alone are worth the price of admission."
 The New Yorker film critic David Denby wrote that the film "is faster, more cynical, and more brutal" than the 1957 film.
 Denby wrote that Fonda "gives an amazingly fierce performance" and that Crowe "gives a fascinating, self-amused performance", saying "Crowe is an acting genius."
 Denby said "this is by far [director James Mangold's] most sustained and evocative work."
 Denby wrote that "much of this Western is tense and intricately wrought."

 Ty Burr of The Boston Globe called the film "lean, almost absurdly satisfying."
-Burr wrote that Crowe and Bale "are among the best, most intuitively creative we have, and whatever transpires offscreen in Crowe’s case, onscreen they only serve their characters.
-Neither man showboats here, and it’s a thrill to watch them work."
+Burr wrote that Crowe and Bale "are among the best, most intuitively creative we have, and whatever transpires offscreen in Crowe's case, onscreen they only serve their characters.
+Neither man showboats here, and it's a thrill to watch them work."
 Burr said that the character of Ben Wade is "a snake and a snake charmer in one irresistible package" and said Foster as Charlie Prince is "mesmerizing."
 Burr said "Bale and Crowe never once misstep" and that Mangold "steers clear of Deadwood revisionism."
 Burr, however, wrote that the ending "makes little to no sense in a post-Clint Eastwood universe."